 Registration requires that the name be submitted to the Society College of Heralds and vetted for conflict and a reasonable degree of historic plausibility.
 This process takes about 8-9 months.
-There is an $9.00 administrative fee for each item submitted to the College of Heralds for registration.

 This article is designed to help you identify and select reasonably authentic period names.

 To be registered by the Society College of Heralds, a name needs to follow the SCA's rules for naming.
 Those rules are found in the Standards for Evaluation of Names and Armory (SENA).